What is sequence of returns risk and why is it important?

 Article Hero Image

 After all, the market has consistently risen and fallen on many occasions over the last 100 years or so: it’s what it does.
-Over time, though, it has always increased in value.
+Over time, markets recover.
 So, in the years leading up to retirement, as long as you don’t cash in any losing investments, the sequence of returns doesn’t matter too much.

 How the sequence of returns risk impacts retirees

 When you first retire, it’s not wise to put all your money into a cash savings account.
-Canadians are living much longer than even a couple of generations ago, with the average 65-year-old Canadian expected to live to around 84.
+Canadians are living much longer than even a couple of generations ago, with the average Canadian life expectancy being just over 83.
 You may therefore need your money to last 20 years or even more, which means you’ll probably need returns that are considerably higher than the interest you’ll find in a typical savings account.

 You also need to ensure that your money doesn’t lose its value, so you need returns that can keep up with (or exceed) the rate of inflation.
 To accomplish this, your portfolio needs to be comprised of both equities (shares in publicly traded companies) and fixed income (typically bonds, which are loans made to governments and companies).
 Equities provide greater growth potential, while fixed income assets typically provide more security.

 When you start withdrawing money from your retirement savings, you open yourself up to sequence of returns risk.
-This is because regular withdrawals reduce the overall dollar value of your portfolio..
-That dollar value is the base from which your investment returns build off of.
-Lower the base, lower the amount received from the investment returns it generates.
+This is because regular withdrawals reduce the overall value of your portfolio, which is the basis for all future compound growth.

 How sequence of returns risk can cause very different outcomes